CristinaRuth/cristina-ruth/src/drafts/low-risk-legacy-system-modernization-strategies.md

 * **Uncertainty.** Everything goes live in *one* go and we therefore cross our fingers hoping everything goes okay.

-* **Roll-Back Challenges** Large changes like this present challenges in *backing out*.
+* **Roll-Back Challenges.** Large changes like this present challenges in *backing out*.
 If there are critical issues found when going live, it's much harder to back out, and the *time* to back out will likely take a lot longer.

+* **High Risk.** Because of the uncertainty and rollback capabilities of such a huge change, this approach is very high risk.

 ## 4 Main Challenges When Modernizing Systems
-When we're making huge changes like these, I've noticed that there are really 4 main challenges that we encounter.
+Having worked on legacy systems, I've noticed that there are really 4 main challenges in updating them.

-## 1. Change Size

-Bigger changes = bigger risk / bigger bang rollback capability is limited.
-Confidence level of change success diminishes.

-## 2. User Impact

-Breaking changes = high impact

-Ideally, we would want no impact, or very minimal interruptions, if it cannot be avoided.

-## 3. Resources

-Trio = Time, PEople, Money

-Usually limited. if only you are the only one available to do the upgrade, it will take you months to completely finish the work.

-Tech upgrades are also uusally difficult to attach to a business value, and therefore, don't usually get the needed funding to get completed.

-## 4. Technical Debt

-Tightly coupled logic.
-Hard to test code.
-Hard to update -- things break when you do.
+1. **Change Size.** The bigger the change is, the bigger the risk, the bigger the "bang", and  our confidence level of success diminishes.

+1. **User Impact.** When we make such large changes, we can introduce breaking changes that we don't foresee.
+These are high impact to our end users and disrupt our business operations.

+1. **Resources.** It is usually difficult to get our business partners to see the value of modernizing legacy systems, so these are usually executed with very limited resources (time, people, money).
+With limited resources, the length of time is way higher compared to when the effort is supported by funds from our business partners.

+1. **Technical Debt.** Because of the existing technical debt, it's hard to update the system without things breaking or without a tremendous amount of effort to test changes.

-# ANY Major Changes
+## Challenges Apply to ANY Major Changes

-These challenges are not presnt only when you're switching technologies.

-They apply to ANY major changes you make.
-These problems apply to any major changes you do to your code.
+These challenges not only apply when trying to modernize the legacy systems, but also apply to **any** major changes you make to the systems.

+Some examples are:

-Switching infrastructure (database switching, API/service version upgrades).
+* Switching infrastructure (databases, API/service version upgrades).

-Code rewrites.
+* Refactoring.

-Major functionality updates.
+* Major functionality updates (update an existing feature drastically)

-Dependency version upgrades.
+* Dependency version upgrades (plugin major version upgrades)

-Major new functionality with new infrastructure pieces (services, database changes, etc).
+* Major new functionality with new infrastructure pieces (APIs, database schema changes, etc)

-# 5 Strategies
+## 5 Strategies

-So how can we have an easier time addressing these challenges?
-What strategies can we use to help us mitigate these risks?

-We'll talk through 5 strategies we use today in our team, and we'll go over each one of them.
+Over time, I've identified and used 5 strategies to help mitigate the risks around the mentioned 4 challenges.

 They are:

 * Backwards-compatibility

 * Toggles

 * Small Chunks

 * Greenfield

 * Revisit Requirements

+As we cover each one in detail, we'll fill this table out on how each strategy helps address 1 or more challenges.

 | Strategy | Change Size | User Impact | Resources | Tech Debt
 |:---:|:---:|:---:|:---:|:---: